aNaOH/orion/README.md

 # Third party code

-This project uses [PHPRouter](https://github.com/phprouter/main) licensed with a MIT License
+This project uses [PHPRouter](https://github.com/phprouter/main) licensed with a MIT License.

+This project uses code by Cloudflare.
+Copyright (c) 2015-2016, Cloudflare.
+All rights reserved.